 Where is Moreton in Marsh?

 Moreton-in-Marsh is situated the head of the Evenlode valley on the Fosse Way.

-There is plenty of parking along the length of Moreton in Marsh high street.
+There is plenty of free parking along the length of Moreton in Marsh high street.
 However, it’s worth noting that every Tuesday, the town holds the largest open air street market in the Cotswolds, which is always a popular event.